-More specifically, the disability waiver of premium rider goes hand-in-hand with a disability income rider.
+More specifically, a disability waiver of premium rider goes hand-in-hand with a disability income rider.

-In either case, an injury or illness, whether unforeseen or not, readily prevents the insured from working at his normal occupation and therefore making a living.
+In either case, an injury or illness, whether unforeseen or not, readily prevents the insured from working at their normal occupation and therefore making a living.

-This results in what is referred to as a total disability, which could, in turn, cause financial hardship for the insured’s family.
+This results in what is referred to as a total disability, which could, in turn, cause financial hardship for the insured and their family.

-What is a Disability Waiver of Premium Rider?
+How Does a Disability Waiver of Premium Rider Work?

 Riders add supplemental coverage to a standard life insurance policy to create a customized product for the insured for years to come.

-Unlike the base policy on its own, this rider offers benefits to the policyholder while he or she is still living, also known as a living benefit.
+Unlike the base policy on its own, this rider offers benefits to the policyholder while they are still living, which is why it’s also known as a living benefit.

-In short, if he or she becomes disabled, the rider ensures they will not lose life insurance coverage since the insurer will pick up the cost of the premiums.
+In short, if the insured becomes disabled, the rider ensures they will not lose life insurance coverage since the insurer will cover the cost of the premiums.

-If the insured has secured some form of term life insurance, for example, it means his policy stays current.
-Even if he has permanent life insurance, the same condition applies here.
+If the insured has secured some form of term life insurance, for example, it means their policy stays current.
+Even if they have a permanent life insurance policy, the same condition applies.

-So long as he or she is diagnosed as disabled, the policy premiums are paid by the insurer, and the guaranteed death benefit cannot lapse.
+So long as the insured is diagnosed as disabled, the policy premiums are paid by the insurer, and the guaranteed death benefit cannot lapse.

 The policyholder’s insurance will continue to function as if he or she is making the payments on their own.

-The disability waiver of premium rider provides an extra layer of financial security for the insured so he or she can instead focus on recovery and overall quality of life.
+The disability waiver of premium rider provides an extra layer of financial security for the insured so they can instead focus on recovery and overall quality of life.

-Criteria for a Disability Waiver of Premium Rider
+What are the Criteria for a Disability Waiver of Premium Rider?

-An insured individual can purchase this provision on a life or disability insurance policy.
+An insured individual can purchase this rider on a life or disability insurance policy.

 These factors can also vary with the type of life insurance the individual already has.
-It will typically run about 10 percent of the cost of the life insurance premium.
+The rider will typically run about 10 percent of the cost of the life insurance premium.

-It’s crucial to understand that the benefit will begin to pay after an initial waiting or elimination period is past.
+It’s crucial to understand the benefit will begin to pay after an initial waiting or elimination period has passed.

-The insured must be working at the time of the disability to receive any sort of benefit.
+First of all, the insured must be working at the time the disability occurred to receive any sort of benefit.

-As would be expected, insurance companies vary in their specific definitions of total disability.
-It then behooves the insured to understand the precise definition their insurance provider adheres to.
+As would be expected, insurance companies vary in their specific definitions of total disability, so it behooves the insured to understand the precise definition their insurance provider adheres to.

-Generally, disabilities could range from loss of mobility in some capacity, such a losing a limb, to even sensory loss, such as hearing impairment.
+Generally, disabilities could range from loss of mobility, in some capacity, (such as losing a limb) to sensory loss (such as hearing impairment).
 These disabilities could result from a sustained injury or stem from an illness.

-On the flexible end of the scale, an insurer may define “own-occupation disability.”
-This definition applies to the current situation and the insured’s work role.
+On the flexible end of the scale, an insurer may utilize the term“own-occupation disability,” the definition of which applies to the current situation and the insured’s work role.

-In simple terms, it means an injury or illness prevents the insured from performing the job he or she was trained to do.
+In simple terms, it means an injury or illness prevents the insured from performing the job they were trained to do.